 Developmental Education has grown.
 Initially, community colleges were perceived as colleges in the traditional sense.
 Few persons with serious academic deficiencies enrolled.
 Community college students with all levels of academic preparation and skill now enroll and the need for remedial education has increased dramatically.
 Each of the Maricopa Community Colleges and Centers now has a Learning Resource Center where students can receive free individualized tutoring in basic academic skills and in many courses.
 In addition, the Maricopa Community Colleges now provide free basic literacy instruction to approximately 10,000 adults per year at numerous off-campus locations throughout Maricopa County.

 Full-Time Faculty are much the same.
 While faculty are now recruited from a broader base ability to teach continues to be the major criteria for continued success.
-Full-Time Faculty are governed by Resident Faculty Policies that have evolved aver the past 30 years.
+Full-Time Faculty are governed by Resident Faculty Policies that evolved over the past 30 years.

 Diversity is another foundation of the community college movement.
 According to the American Association of University Professors the Maricopa Community Colleges now employ more female than male Residential faculty and females earn an average salary that is $500 more per year than their male colleagues (Academe, March-April 2001).